A review on the role of nanotechnological interventions in sequestration, mitigation and value-added product conversion of micro-/nanoplastics

 Abstract

-The buildup of microplastics (MPs)/nanoplastics (NPs) in aquatic biota has sparked concern due to their negative consequences on human health and the environment, making it a global issue in recent years.
-As a result, to achieve sustainable development goals, management of MPs/NPs contamination is crucial.
-Although various studies have evaluated the harmful effects of MPs/NPs, there has been insufficient attention on managing MPs/NPs by nanotechnological interventions.
-This review first covers the key aspects of advanced strategies, including adsorption, membrane filtration, photocatalytic degradation, magnetic separation, and electrochemistry-driven ways for efficiently sequestering/degrading MPs/NPs from the aquatic environment.
-An in-depth discussion on the aforementioned strategies along with various nanomaterials/nanocomposites (e.g. micromotors, microswimmers, MOFs, GO, CNTs, etc.), for the mitigation of MPs/NPs is studied.
-The outlook section offers insights into the conversion of MPs/NPs into valuable products by using nano interventions.
-Additionally, a brief overview of the economic aspects/ cost analysis of MPs/NPs management, future directions, and prospects is comprehensively documented as futuristic approach.
+The buildup of microplastics (MPs)/nanoplastics (NPs) in the aquatic biota has sparked concern owing to their negative consequences on human health and the environment, making it a global issue in recent years.
+As a result, to achieve sustainable development goals, management of MP/NP contamination is crucial.
+Although various studies have evaluated the harmful effects of MPs/NPs, insufficient attention has been focused on managing MPs/NPs through nanotechnological interventions.
+Initially, this review presents the key aspects of advanced strategies, including adsorption, membrane filtration, photocatalytic degradation, magnetic separation, and electrochemistry-driven methods, for efficiently sequestering/degrading MPs/NPs present in the aquatic environment.
+Subsequently, an in-depth discussion is presented on the aforementioned strategies and various nanomaterials/nanocomposites (e.g. micromotors, microswimmers, MOFs, GO, and CNTs) for the mitigation of MPs/NPs.
+Furthermore, the outlook section offers insights into the conversion of MPs/NPs into valuable products using nanointerventions.
+Finally, a brief overview of the economic aspects/cost analysis of MP/NP management, future directions, and prospects is comprehensively documented as a futuristic approach.